AndrewRoddy/LoL-Match-Analysis/README.md

 - Chi^2 Test of Independence on champions and winrate (Make our own meta predictor)?
 - Could do some kind of simple machine learning to predict win loss on some combination of stats?
 - Effect of Mastery Points on kills or win/loss?

+# Installation
+R : To run the R code install R studio and open the `.Rmd` file Presentation : run `presentation/DMUU-Presentation.html` to view the presentation